Kiting is a great sport to get into, it's a hell of a lot of fun and has you looking forward to the windy days every surfer hates.

 - kite didn't last a month of usage before needing to get the bladder repaired, my mate tried to do it for me, ended up fully exploding the bladder and then I was faced with the choice of either finding and buying a new bladder for a 12-year kite (hard and costs about as much as I paid for the kite) or buying another kite.
 Wasn't exactly what I wanted to have to do when I just wanted to be kiting.

-It can be an overwhelming amount of information in the beginning when you just want to get the gear and go riding so to help you not end up with someone's 2008 North Rhinos that they've been trying to ditch for the last decade I've put together this guide to buying your first kite setup.
+It can be an overwhelming amount of information in the beginning when you just want to get the gear and go riding so to help you not end up with someone's 2008 North Rhinos that they've been trying to ditch for the last decade and a half I've put together this guide to buying your first kite setup.

 But first, a word from our sponsor.